 Pills You Can Split Safely

-It's important to talk to your doctor or pharmacist before you start cutting up your pills.
+It's important to talk to your doctor or pharmacist before you consider cutting your pills.
 In general, however, look for these three signs that a pill is safe to split:

 - FDA approval.
 If the FDA has approved a drug for splitting, it will be printed on the package insert.